ConcurrentDictionary + closure = đź’”

 dictionary.GetOrAdd(key, _ => key.ToString()); // Don't use this code

 The problem here is that the lambda captures the variable key.
-In this case, the compiler will generate a new class and instantiate it just before calling GetOrAdd.
-This means your code will allocate, so more time spent to allocate the object and more time spent in the GC.
-Here's the code generated by the compiler:
+The compiler generates a new class and instantiates it before each call to GetOrAdd.
+This causes an allocation on every call, increasing both allocation time and GC pressure.
+Here is the code generated by the compiler:

 C#